google/oboe/apps/OboeTester/docs/Usage.md

 Change the test duration to a high value and let it run for a while.
 If you get glitches in one configuration then you can investigate using the previous manual Glitch Test.
 The Share button will let you email the report to yourself.

+### Test Disconnect

+You can test whether the disconnect logic is working in Android by plugging or unplugging a headset.
+Just follow the instructions in red.
+You will get a report at the end that you can SHARE by GMail.